amsaren/course_materials/Biocontainers_2023/Slides/Buiding_container_images.md

 # Building Apptainer Containers

-- There two main ways to build containers
+- There are two main ways to build containers
   - Building using a definition file
   - Building interactively using the sandbox mode